Wilshire 5000: Calculation

 The value of the index is then:

 At present, one index point corresponds to a little more than US$1 billion of market capitalization.

 The list of issues included in the index is updated monthly to add new listings resulting from corporate spin-offs and initial public offerings, and to remove issues which move to the pink sheets or that have ceased trading for at least 10 consecutive days.

 Alternatives

 The CRSP U.S. Total Market Index (ticker CRSPTM1) is a very similar comprehensive index of U.S. stocks supplied by the Center for Research in Security Prices.
 It was especially designed for use by index funds.
 After Dow Jones and Wilshire split up, Dow Jones made their own total stock market index, called the Dow Jones U.S. Total Stock Market Index, similar to the Wilshire 5000.

-Of the popular indexes, the Wilshire 5000 has been found to be the best index to use as a benchmark for US stock valuations.
+Of the popular indexes, the Wilshire 5000 has been found to be the best to use as a benchmark for US stock valuations.